Hazardous Waste Program

 - Wastes Handled: aqueous wastes (contaminated groundwater).

-- Treatment and Disposal Methods: Groundwater pump and treat.
+- Treatment and Disposal Methods: Land disposal - closed.

 - Location of hard copies of hazardous waste permit application, Part I and Part II Permits, modification requests, reports, etc. and supporting documents:

 Before 1960, waste from the facility was discharged through underground pipes that began at the production buildings and emptied into a ditch along the western side of the property.
-From about 1960 through 1965, the system was expanded to connect all buildings and the laboratory and pilot plant as well.
+Around 1960, Hoffman-Taff built a 300,000 gallon, unlined hazardous waste surface impoundment along the former Jordan Creek stream channel.
+From about 1960 through 1965, the system of underground pipes was expanded to connect all buildings, the laboratory and a pilot plant.
 The system led to two common north-south underground vitrified clay pipes.
-One pipe emptied directly into a 300,000-gallon, unlined hazardous waste surface impoundment and one emptied into a brick-lined settling pit before discharging into the same surface impoundment.
+One pipe emptied directly into the surface impoundment and one emptied into a brick-lined settling pit before discharging into the same surface impoundment.
 The surface impoundment then discharged directly into Jordan Creek.
 After 1965, an aeration basin was built and wastes were pumped from the surface impoundment and settling pit into the aeration basin before discharging to the City of Springfield sewer and publicly-owned treatment works.

 Post-Closure and Corrective Action Status

-Closure activities included removing, treating and disposing wastewater, excavating contaminated soil, installing a french drain to recover contaminated groundwater, filling the impoundment with compacted clay and capping with an engineered concrete cap.
+The settling pit and aeration basin were decommissioned and decontaminated in 1984 when TCDD was detected.
 From 1984-1985, Syntex conducted extensive analysis of the soil and groundwater at the site.
-Monitoring wells were installed as part of their Order.
-The settling pit and aeration basin were decommissioned and decontaminated in 1984 when TCDD was detected.
 In January 1985, Syntex submitted to the department and EPA, a summary of the information on the monitoring wells and the results of the first sampling of the soil and groundwater at the facility.
 The results were sufficient to indicate that contamination was present in the soil and groundwater at the facility.

 Hazardous Waste Permit Status